Image by James Gritz Getty Images

 The hour-long jaunt showcases the exhaustive background of a building that fairly sweats history.
 You'll watch a cheesy film first, then staff members lead you into the ornate halls and whispery chambers cluttered with the busts, statues and personal mementos of generations of Congress members.

-To watch Congress in session, you need a separate pass.
-US citizens must get one from their representative or senator; foreign visitors should take their passports to the House and Senate Appointment Desks on the upper level.
+To watch Congress in session, you need a separate gallery pass.
+US citizens must get one in advance or in person from their representative or senator; foreign visitors should take their passports to the House and Senate Appointment Desks on the upper level.
 Congressional committee hearings are more interesting (and substantive) if you care about what's being debated; check for a schedule, locations and to see if they're open to the public (they often are) at www.house.gov and www.senate.gov.

-Security measures here are strict; no food, liquid or bags larger than 18 inches.
+Security measures here are strict, including no food, liquid or bags larger than 18in x 4in.